What causes growth retardation? 24 possible conditions

 Children who have a severe form of IUGR may die in the womb or during birth.
 Children with a less severe form of IUGR may also have complications.

-According to the Minnesota Department of Health (MDH), children with low birth weight have an increased risk of:
+Children with low birth weight have an increased risk of:

 - learning disabilities